mwafaka/npm-workflow/README.md

    - Identify the dependencies section and note down the modules you installed in step 1.

-Your task is to follow these instructions and complete the exercise using the "uuid" package.
+Your task is to follow these instructions and complete the exercise using the "uuid" "moment" package.
 Good luck!